Our tips on how to avoid baggage fees will save you time and aggravation (in addition to money) on every flight and trip.

 7. Travel By Train

-In two prior articles, I listed 16 reasons train travel is better than flying.
-No baggage fees is only one reason.
+In other articles, I listed 16 reasons why train travel is better than flying.
+Ability to avoid baggage fees is only one reason.
 Especially along the US Northeast corridor, Amtrak is a viable option to air travel.

 8. Don’t Fly

-McCool Travel note: airlines also waive baggage fees for loyalty account members.
+McCool Travel note: airlines also waive baggage fees for their loyalty account members, their frequent flyer members is the higher status categories.

 Do you check bags?
 Do you pay?
-Would you alter habits to not pay?
+Would you alter your packing habits in order to avoid baggage fees on future flights?